Difegue/TVC-16/content/003-karen-1.md

 ![i fucking hate codepages]({static}/images/coolmeme.jpg)
 Then Mojolicious itself dropped Windows support, I switched some Perl packages to add features and said packages didn't have readymade Windows ports, and I pretty much killed the thing because it wasn't even standing on its own anymore.

-Meanwhile, [WSL](https://docs.microsoft.com/en-us/windows/wsl/about) was making some fantastic progress to the point I was using it full-time for developing the server, but that's pretty much all it was good for in my mind: Developing.
-Then I read [this blogpost](https://medium.com/@hoxunn/wsl-docker-custom-distro-2-0-730fd97fe72e), which put a pretty crazy spin on the concept in my head.
+Meanwhile, [WSL](https://docs.microsoft.com/en-us/windows/wsl/about) was making some fantastic progress to the point I was using it full-time for developing the server, but that's pretty much all it was good for in my mind: Developing...
+Until I read [this blogpost](https://medium.com/@hoxunn/wsl-docker-custom-distro-2-0-730fd97fe72e), which put a crazy spin on the concept in my head.
-Generating lightweight WSL distros out of Docker images sounded easily doable with my current workflow, and past that it'd just be a matter of providing users an easy, Windows-like interface to it.
+Generating lightweight WSL distros out of Docker images sounded easily doable with my current workflow, and past that it'd just be a matter of providing users an easy, Windows-like interface to the server stowed away in the distro.

 I was itching for some WPF anyways so: